alkimegeakarsu/undergrad/traditional-computer-vision/edge-hough-rotation/README.md

 # Edge Detection, Hough Transform, Rotated Image Matching
-In this project, I explored more advanced algorithms that emphasize the structure in the image.
+In this project, I explored more advanced algorithms that emphasize the structure in an image.

 ### Summary
 - Canny edge detection